Elisabeth Lillström: Later career

-After the season of 1753-54, the Swedish theater lost its permission to use the royal Bollhuset theater building, which was transferred to the use of the French Du Londel theater by king Adolph Frederick of Sweden and queen Louisa Ulrika.
+After the season of 1753–54, the Swedish theater lost its permission to use the royal Bollhuset theater building, which was transferred to the use of the French Du Londel theater by king Adolph Frederick of Sweden and queen Louisa Ulrika.
 The Swedish language theater split in two travelling Swedish theater companies: the company of Peter Lindahl and Johan Bergholtz, and the Stenborg Company of Petter Stenborg, which became the first two Swedish language theater companies in Sweden.

 Elisabeth Lillström joined the Stenborg Company, which performed in various locals in the city of Stockholm and in Finland: her spouse was engaged as an organist in the Katarina Church in Stockholm until 1770, but he is also listed as the musician of the theater company, which is interpreted to mean that he was active in the theater only during its performances in Stockholm.

 Her later career is not given as much attention.
-In 1761 and 1762, the Stenborg troupe was given permission to perform Swedish plays at Bollhuset for the benefit of the husband of Elisabeth Lillström: in 4 December 1770, Elisabeth Lillström played Salmonea in the tragedy Maccabeerne in Bollhuset, again to the benefit of her husband, who also composed the music.
+In 1761 and 1762, the Stenborg troupe was given permission to perform Swedish plays at Bollhuset for the benefit of the husband of Elisabeth Lillström: on 4 December 1770, Elisabeth Lillström played Salmonea in the tragedy Maccabeerne in Bollhuset, again to the benefit of her husband, who also composed the music.

 In 1770, three of the members of the pioneer group of Swedish actors in the first Swedish theater of Bollhuset was publicly praised "for their valuable contributions to the nation and to themselves, which has given hope of the Art of Acting in Sweden": these three were Peter Palmberg, Kristian Knöppel and Elisabeth Lillström.

 The daughter of Elisabeth Lillström, Elisabeth Olin, who debuted as a child actor by the side of her mother in Syrinx in 1747, became a notable concert-singer in the 1750s, and the first opera prima donna of the Royal Swedish Opera upon its foundation in 1773.